 Register to receive a reminder email to tune in 24hrs before the event starts.Register Now

 In this session, Professor Alice Roberts and Dr John Troyer come together with progressive funeral director, Louise Winter, to discuss our relationship with dead bodies – both our own and those of others.

 Professor Roberts is an academic, TV presenter and writer whose work focuses on evolution, physiology, human anatomy, archaeology and history.
-Her upcoming book, Ancestors, focuses on burials and funerals in archaeology.
+Her book, Ancestors, focuses on burials and funerals in archaeology.
 It also looks at the increasing number of cremations over the twentieth century and the pressing need for more environmentally friendly solutions, and considers the separation between the need to dispose of a dead body – and the need to memorialise a life, to mourn and grieve.

 Louise Winter is a progressive funeral director.
 Her mission is to get people to really think about the kind of funerals they’re having, and why they have them.
 She believes that a good funeral can be transformational in helping us acknowledge and accept that someone has died.
 Louise is one half of the team behind Life.
 Death.
 Whatever.